 About the Georgina Kennel & Obedience Club

-The GKOC is a non-profit organization whose mission statement is The promotion of proper canine care,education, and representation within their operating community and at large.
+The GKOC is a non-profit organization, our mission statement is: The promotion of proper canine care, education, and representation within our operating community and at large.

 Founded in 1990 by a base group of pure-bred dogs enthusiasts and breeders, the club has grown to become a respected body within the town of Georgina and the Canadian established pure-bred dog fancy.

 The membership began running local obedience classes in one of the town's community halls.
 These lessons were offered to all canines and included puppy, basic, and advanced classes.
 At a later date, conformation show handling classes were also added to the roster. .